-This Policy applies to ACC, ACC-RBHA, ALTCS E/PD, DCS CHP (CHP), DES DDD (DDD) Contractors; Fee-For-Service (FFS) Programs including: the American Indian Health Program (AIHP), Tribal ALTCS, TRBHA; and all FFS populations, excluding Federal Emergency Services Program (FESP).
+This Policy applies to ACC, ACC-RBHA, ALTCS E/PD, DCS CHP (CHP), DES DDD (DDD) Contractors; Fee-For-Service (FFS) Programs including: the American Indian Health Program (AIHP), DES DDD Tribal Health Program (DDD THP), Tribal ALTCS, TRBHA; and all FFS populations, excluding Federal Emergency Services Program (FESP).
 (For FESP, refer to AMPM Chapter 1100).
-This Policy specifies requirements for Contractors and FFS Programs to develop an integrated processes or systems that is designed to assure appropriate utilization of health care resources, in the amount and duration necessary to achieve desired health outcomes, across the continuum of care from preventative care to hospice care, including advance care planning at any age or stage of illness.
+This Policy specifies requirements for Contractors and FFS Programs to develop an integrated processes or systems that is designed to assure appropriate utilization of health care resources, in the amount and duration necessary to achieve desired health outcomes, across the continuum of care from preventative care to hospice, including advance care planning at any age or stage of illness.
 The Contractor is responsible for adhering to all requirements for medical management as specified in Contract, Policy, 42 CFR Part 457, and 42 CFR Part 438.
-For FFS Programs, refer to AMPM Policy 810 for further information on Utilization Management (UM).
+For FFS Programs, refer to AMPM Policy 810 for further information on Utilization Management.